surullabs/ghostgres/README.md

 tree to a new location and starting a postgres server from there.
 This takes 10s of ms vs 2 to 3 seconds to run initdb.

+## Quick Start

+	// Fetch the package
+	go get -t github.com/surullabs/ghostgres

+	// Run tests and create a default postgres cluster that will be used
+	// as a template for future clusters. go test github.com/surullabs/ghostgres --ghostgres_pg_bin_dir=<path_to_your_postgres_bin_dir>

+In your test code you can now use (with appropriate error checks)

+	// Create a cloned cluster from the default template in a temporary directory cluster, err := ghostgres.FromDefault("")
+	if err != nil {
+		// fail
+	}
+	// Set a function which will be called on errors cluster.FailWith = t.Fatal // Or some other failure function
+	// Start the postgres server
+	cluster.Start()
+	// Remember to stop it!
+This will delete the temporary directory. defer cluster.Stop()

+	// Connect to the running postgres server through a unix socket. db, err := sql.Open("postgres", fmt.Sprintf("sslmode=disable dbname=postgres host=%s port=%d", cluster.SocketDir(), cluster.Port()))

 ## Documentation and Examples

 Please consult the package [GoDoc](https://godoc.org/github.com/surullabs/ghostgres)